mesosphere/dcos-docs-site/pages/services/beta-kafka-zookeeper/2.1.2-3.4.11-beta/service-settings/index.md

 ## Follower Port

-You can customize the port that followers listen on to connect to their leader.
+You can customize the port that followers monitor to connect to their leader.

 Change this value by modifying the following JSON.